sbuoso/Cardio-PINN/README.md

         . e_t = local transmural direction vector

 # PINN training and simulation:

+Run `CardioPINN.py` to train a PINN on a selected left-ventricular anatomy and simulate the corresponding cardiac function when coupled with a simplified systemic circulation model

 **Input data**:

     - cases_folder      : path to case folder